DonnoDK/fduf/README.md

 - `-v` verbose mode, additional info on the scan (filesizes, total number of files considered), and
 - `-r` recursive scanning
+- `-m` include a paths md5 hash value in the output

 The following options are considered for future versions:
 - exclude directories with a given name or matching a regular expression, and